Choosing the best streaming services as you cut the cord for good

 Luke Bouma • September 29, 2015if( has_post_thumbnail( $post_id ) ): ?>

-Here is a short rundown of the top three streaming services and what they offer.
+Here is a quick rundown of three of the best streaming services (and an honorable mention) and what they offer.

 Netflix is the largest, and probably most well-known, streaming service.
 You’ll find a huge library of back content and original shows on Netflix, but do not expect shows to be added right after they air.
 Typically, popular season shows like Family Guy on Fox are added a year after the original air date.